drrckchng/linux-dotfiles/README.md

 ![GIF](screenshot/output.gif)

+Tiling + workspace work flow using lf, neovim, and vscode

 These are my dotfiles for Arch Linux using XFCE as the DE and i3 as the WM.
 These are my personal dotfiles that I keep synced between my laptop (x230) and my home machine.

 Dotfiles are managed by [stow](https://www.gnu.org/software/stow/)